 Performers who wish to enter the contest for the Bardic Chair of Ynys Witrin this year must fill in an Official Entry Form, which is usually available from the Library of Avalon, Glastonbury High Street, Somerset.
 This year’s Open Gorsedh is being organised by the Gorsedh Committee of the Bardic Council of Ynys Witrin.
-Contact council (at this website) for further information or scribe (at this website) to enter via email.
+Contact us here for further information.

 |2007||The Nine Maidens||Dearbhaile Bradley||Merlin of the Woods||Steve Potier|

 |2009||All that Glisters is not Gold||David Reakes||Tony Atkinson||Jo Waterworth|

 |2011||Twelve Giants: The Glastonbury Zodiac||Kali Roberts||Tim Hawthorn||Oshia Drury|

 |2013||The legend of Prometheus||Lisa Goodwin||Hugh le Provost and Harmony Davies||Graham Coles|